burst_buffer.conf

 - OtherTimeout

 - If a burst buffer operation (other than job validation, stage in, or stage out) runs for longer than this number of seconds, the job will be placed in a held state.
 A Slurm administrator will be required to release the job.
 By default there is a 300 second (5 minute) timeout for these operations.
 Also see StageInTimeout, StageOutTimeout, and ValidateTimeout options.
+For the lua plugin, the maximum timeout value is 2073600 seconds (24 days).

 - PrivateData